ualbany-software-engineering/Election-Systems-Web-App/loginVersion2/README.txt

 Step 3) For the Database, install MySQL Community
 	- Create an instance on localhost with username "root" (should be the default settings)
-	- Set the password as "jonrheamysql" OR set your own password, copy it, and replace the old password in line 4 os application.properties
+	- Set the password as "jonrheamysql" OR set your own password, copy it, and replace the old password in line 4 of application.properties

 Step 4) Configure the Database by creating two tables
 	- First table is "users" with each coloum configured as follows (each line is a new column):